gohypergiant/redux-handbook/sections/redux-cli.md

 - `actions.js`
 - `selectors.js`

 If you notice we passed an additional `--reducers` flag, this populates our `reducer.js` with the passed in reducer values.
-In the example command above our `reducer.js` file would look like this:
+In the example command above our `reducer.js` file would look like the following:

 ```javascript
 import { combineReducers } from 'redux';